gilts/wsee/README.md

 ```
 headers = { "Connection": "Upgrade", "Upgrade": protocol }
 ```
-Even though it uses a basic headers, some Endpoint are Headers dependant.
+Even though it uses a basic header, some Endpoint are Headers dependant.
 In `websocket` for example; it may require `X-SS` or `Sec-` or `User-Agent` entry in order upgrade connection to be accepted by the server, this usually happen on `Amazon` endpoints.
 Make sure to add those manually into the headers and the script will do the rest.

 ##### **SSL Failure**
 In the newer version of `OpenSSL`; it doesn't support `Legacy Connection` and consider it as an exception.
 Due to this, you need to install custom OpenSSL Config by simply define it into your environment variable: